Pterygium Treatments and Symptoms

-A pterygium is a dense, fibrous, (non-cancerous!) growth that occurs on top of the clear, thin membrane that lies over the white part of the eye, also called the sclera.
+A pterygium is a dense, fibrous, (non-cancerous) growth that occurs on top of the clear, thin membrane over the white part of the eye, also called the sclera.
 It is a growth caused by overexposure to the earth’s natural elements (dust and wind) and cannot be cured with glasses or contacts.

 What are the Symptoms of a Pterygium?

 Similar to other eye conditions, the symptoms of pterygium will vary from person to person.
 In general, pterygiums may present with some or all of the following symptoms:

 - A gritty feeling similar to “dirt in the eyes”